-The Helms College Distinguished Student Award is renewable.
-In order to maintain eligibility for this award, students must meet the following criteria:
+To maintain eligibility for this award, students must meet the following criteria:

-- Maintain a cumulative grade point average of 3.0 or higher. - Maintain 90% attendance in all courses. - Maintain full-time enrollment. - Remain in good standing with Helms College.
+- 1. Maintain a cumulative grade point average of 3.5 or higher. - 2.
+Maintain 90% attendance in all courses. - 3.
+Maintain full-time enrollment. - 4.
+Remain in good standing with Helms College.